Mianmo-project/mask-models/README.md

 Homemade face mask are not to substitute to surgical, N95, FFP2/FFP3 masks, but they may help to prevent the propagation of a virus.

+How to choose a design?

+- Design 1 is faster to build
+- Design origami is the most complete
+- Design 3 is better for large faces

 ## Design 1 - mask with sewing at nose/center level - sewing pattern made from the hand

 Original design of masks by [Julie Foucre](https://www.instagram.com/julie_jfo/).
 The video below describes all the steps to build your own masks with